tdmarkham00/imdb-top250/README.md

 ### Contents
 This repository contains notebooks containing the code used and a csv of the data exported from the python environment.
+There is also a copy of the Tableau workbook used for creating a simple dashboard.